baudren/montepython_public/sphinx-documentation/likelihoods.rst

 .. code::

-  from likelihood_class import likelihood class my-likelihood(likelihood):
+  from montepython.likelihood_class import Likelihood class my-likelihood(Likelihood):

 Implementing the likelihood amounts in developing in the python file :code:`my-likelihood.py` the properties of two essential functions, :code:`__init__` and :code:`loglkl`.
 But you don't need to code everything from scratch, because the generic :class:`likelihood
-<likelihood_class.likelihood>` already knows the most generic steps.
+<likelihood_class.Likelihood>` already knows the most generic steps.
 The previous link will give you all the functions defined from this base class, that your daughter class will inherit from.
 Here follows a detailled explanation about how to use these.